airhaohan/airhaohan/README.md

 ### 😁 An ordinary boy and a slow walker.

-### 🎯 Currently learning data structure and discrete mathematics.
+### 🎯 Currently learning data structure, discrete mathematics and html.

 ### 👔 Loving coding and experimenting on daily outfits for my whole life.